Beyond the Lascar Group: Local logic

+In the absence of LJEP, we can define a distance on maximal pp types, namely $d(p,q) \leq n$ if $\mu_k(x,y) \wedge p(x) \wedge q(y)$ is consistent with $\CT$.
+Define an equivalence relation on types, $d(p,q)<\infty$.
+Then one can generalize (6) to (6'): there is one universal model realizing each equivalence class of types.

-\ssec{The {pp} topology on ${\U}$ and $\Aut({\U})$.} Let us topologize the sorts of ${\U}$ (specifically, ${\gg}^m$ for $m \in \Nn$).
+\ssec{The {pp} topology on ${\U}$.} Let us topologize the sorts of ${\U}$ (specifically, ${\gg}^m$ for $m \in \Nn$).
 We give each sort of $\U$ the coarsest topology such that every pp-definable set, with parameters, is closed.
 Thus as a pre-basis for ${\gg}^m$ we take the complements of sets of the form $\{x: R(x,c) \}$, with $x=(x_1,\ldots,x_m)$, $c=(c_1,\ldots,c_k) \in {\U}$, and $R$ a {pp} relation.
+While the existential quantifiers in $R$ must be bounded in line with the local definition of pp, there is no requirement that $R$ imply a finite distance between its variables.
+In case every pp relation is equivalent to a conjunction of atomic formulas (as will hold for the pattern language, \thmref{summary1}), we can of course restrict attention to atomic $R$.
 As we included equality in the language, singletons in ${\gg}^n$ are pp-definable with parameters and hence closed, so each sort of $\U$ is T1.
-(This remains true without equality in the language, see \cite{patterns}.)